softwaremill/sttp/docs/backends/synchronous.md

 # Synchronous backends

 There are several synchronous backend implementations.
-Sending a request using these backends is a blocking operation, and results in a `sttp.client.Response[T]`.
+Sending a request using these backends is a blocking operation, and results in a `sttp.client3.Response[T]`.

 ## Using HttpURLConnection